shockwaveHe/Kelvin-wake-simulation-for-USV/readme.md

    ```
  $ ./calculated_example
  ```
  4. The generated wake data will be store in .csv files.
 Use Matlab script to visualize the results.
 We provide the visualization scripts in the script folder.
+You should specify the .csv file name in the script.

  ##
  **Sample results**